UM-Bridge/benchmarks/benchmarks/heat-1D/README.md

 Two setups of this Bayesian problem are available

-- `Heat1DLargeNoise`: A posterior for which the data is available everywhere in the domain and at time $\tau^\text{max}$, with a noise level of $0.1\%$
+- `Heat1DLargeNoise`: A posterior for which the data is available everywhere in the domain (on grid points) and at time $\tau^\text{max}$, with a noise level of $0.1\%$

-- `Heat1DSmallNoise` A posterior for which the data is available only on the left half of the domain  and at time $\tau^\text{max}$, with a noise level of $5\%$
+- `Heat1DSmallNoise` A posterior for which the data is available only on the left half of the domain (on grid points) and at time $\tau^\text{max}$, with a noise level of $5\%$

-See [um-bridge Clients](https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/clients.html) for more details.
+See [um-bridge Clients](https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/clients.html) for more details on how to use such UM-Bridge models.

-In addition to the two HTTP models for the posterior, there is also an HTTP model for the exact solution to the problem.
+In addition to the two HTTP models for the posterior, there is also an HTTP model for the exact solution of the problem.
 This model is called `Heat1DExactSolution` and returns exact initial heat profile used to generate the synthetic data when called.
 The map from the coefficients $\mathbf{x}$ to the discretized function $\mathbf{g}$ is provided via the HTTP model `KLExpansionCoefficient2Function` and the projection of $\mathbf{g}$ on the coefficient space $\mathbf{x}$ is provided by the HTTP model `KLExpansionFunction2Coefficient`.

-Using [CUQIpy](https://cuqi-dtu.github.io/CUQIpy/) this benchmark is defined in the files `heat1D_problem.py`, `data_script.py`, and `server.py` provided here.
+Using [CUQIpy](https://cuqi-dtu.github.io/CUQIpy/), this benchmark is defined in the files `heat1D_problem.py`, `data_script.py`, and `server.py` provided here.

 ## References